Jeet52/Factors-Influencing-Diabetes-Progression/README.md

 ## Key Findings

-* Initial analysis revealed high variance in S1 (Serum Total Cholesterol Level) and S2 (Low-Density Lipoproteins), suggesting their potential influence on the target variable. [cite_start]The target variable itself showed the highest variance, indicating multiple influential factors[cite: 25, 27].
+* Initial analysis revealed high variance in S1 (Serum Total Cholesterol Level) and S2 (Low-Density Lipoproteins), suggesting their potential influence on the target variable.
+The target variable itself showed the highest variance, indicating multiple influential factors.
-* [cite_start]The preliminary hypothesis tests confirmed that the conditions for multiple linear regression (Linearity, Independence, Normality, and Equal Variance) were met for the initial model[cite: 45, 49, 59, 69].
+* The preliminary hypothesis tests confirmed that the conditions for multiple linear regression (Linearity, Independence, Normality, and Equal Variance) were met for the initial model.
-* Multicollinearity was identified with high VIF values for S1, S2, S3, and S5. [cite_start]S1 was removed due to its high correlation with S2 (r = 0.897) to ensure independence[cite: 80, 81, 82, 83].
+* Multicollinearity was identified with high VIF values for S1, S2, S3, and S5.
+S1 was removed due to its high correlation with S2 (r = 0.897) to ensure independence.
-* [cite_start]The initial ANOVA analysis indicated that Age, BMI, BP, S3, and S5 statistically contribute to the variance of the diabetes progression indicator[cite: 91, 92, 93].
+* The initial ANOVA analysis indicated that Age, BMI, BP, S3, and S5 statistically contribute to the variance of the diabetes progression indicator.
-* [cite_start]Through backward elimination, the final model retained **BMI, BP, S2, S3, and S5** as statistically significant predictors of diabetes progression[cite: 117].
+* Through backward elimination, the final model retained **BMI, BP, S2, S3, and S5** as statistically significant predictors of diabetes progression.
-* [cite_start]The final model continues to satisfy the L.I.N.E. conditions[cite: 127, 130, 132, 135].
+* The final model continues to satisfy the L.I.N.E. conditions.
-* [cite_start]An ANOVA comparison between the original and final models showed no significant difference ($p=0.848$), confirming that removing Age, S4, and S6 did not reduce the model's explanatory power[cite: 137, 138].
+* An ANOVA comparison between the original and final models showed no significant difference ($p=0.848$), confirming that removing Age, S4, and S6 did not reduce the model's explanatory power.
-* [cite_start]The final model has a **Multiple R-squared of approximately 0.4964**, indicating that **49.64% of the variation in diabetes progression can be explained by BMI, BP, S2, S3, and S5**[cite: 141].
+* The final model has a **Multiple R-squared of approximately 0.4964**, indicating that **49.64% of the variation in diabetes progression can be explained by BMI, BP, S2, S3, and S5**.
-* [cite_start]The high F-statistic (85.94) and very low p-value ($< 2.2e-16$) for the final model indicate that the model as a whole is statistically significant[cite: 142].
+* The high F-statistic (85.94) and very low p-value ($< 2.2e-16$) for the final model indicate that the model as a whole is statistically significant.

 ## Files in this Repository